Updated on June 1, 2020

 Some programs quickly see an uptick in usage when the economy begins to sour.
 Research shows that the last recession drove Americans to a few major safety net programs in particular:

 - The Supplemental Nutrition Assistance Program (SNAP) provides food assistance to people with incomes up to 130 percent of the federal poverty line.
 ARRA increased the maximum benefit by 13.6 percent and temporarily suspended a three-month time limit for able-bodied adults without children.
 During and after the recession, participation in SNAP grew significantly, reaching more than 46 million Americans in 2012.
-Today, half of SNAP recipients are children.
+Today, nearly half of SNAP recipients are children.

 - The Earned Income Tax Credit (EITC) provides financial support to low- and moderate-income working people, with families receiving larger credits than adults without children.
 ARRA increased the amount of the credit for families with three or more children and provided an additional credit of up to $400 per worker per year.
 Recession-era spending on the EITC increased by 21 percent.